 If you are using a towbar or tailgate-mounted rack on your car, the law requires your number plate and rear lights to be clearly visible.
 Therefore in practically every case, a cycle carrier lighting board will be required, this plugs into your 12N road light socket or your 13-pin combined socket.

-If you are a motorhome owner, there is a wide selection of racks available for carrying cycles on the back.
+If you are new to motorhoming or a seasoned motorhome owner, there is a wide selection of racks available for carrying cycles on the back.
 If fixing to a coach-built body, ensure the rack securing bolts will be driven into a solid framework, and not just the sandwich panel – or make sure that a suitable load-spreading plate is used inside the body.
 The law requires your number plate and rear lights to be clearly visible.
 Therefore in practically every case, a cycle carrier lighting board will be required, this plugs into your 12N road light socket or your 13-pin combined socket.

 Racks fitted on the back panel of touring caravans are not recommended, as they may upset the stability of the caravan at higher speeds, and possibly cause damage to the caravan back panel.
 The exception to this is where the caravan manufacturer has specifically designed in the capability of fitting a cycle rack.
 Even in this case, it’s essential that the manufacturer’s guidance on the maximum weight to be carried on the rack is not exceeded.